daviddechaux/Kingmaker/readme.md

 - Switch hex numerotation with radiobutton
 - Create Road
 - Remove faction
-- Add a checkbox to remove transparency on menu
+- Add a setting to change the opacity of menu / fog
 - Unzoom everything
-- Custom CSS on checkbox
 - Add a favicon

 ## In progress :
+- Menu styling

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue